MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

   Some third-party vendors offer tools and services that can automate migration tasks, including data type mapping.
 If a third-party ETL tool like Informatica or Talend is already used in the Netezza environment, you can use the tool to implement any data transformations that are required.

-- **SQL DML syntax**: You should be aware of a few differences in SQL Data Manipulation Language (DML) syntax between Netezza SQL and Azure Synapse.
+- **SQL SQL Data Manipulation Language (DML) syntax**: You should be aware of a few differences in SQL DML syntax between Netezza SQL and Azure Synapse.

   Here are some key functions and how they are different: